Elastic Bamboo Security

 Using a VPC means that your agents (and other instances launched in the VPC) will not be available on the Internet.
-There are several basic scenarios that can be realised using a VPC:
+There are several basic scenarios that can be realized using a VPC:

 - Secure access to your company datacenter - agents can securely access resources from your internal network through a VPN connection.
 In this way, you can safely use your Version Control System or other internal resources such us databases from your Elastic Agents - without making them publicly accessible.